 Mr. Reichardt was appointed as an Executive Board member on 15 October 2008 and reappointed on 15 October 2012 for a four-year term of office.
 This period may be extended.
-In connection with his position at BNG Bank, Mr. Reichardt is Chairman of the Supervisory Board of Data B. Mailservice BV, a Supervisory Board member of BOEI BV, a member of the Supervisory Affairs Committee of the Dutch Banking Association (NVB), Chairman of the Supervisory Board of ASR Vermogensbeheer B.V., formery BNG Vermogensbeheer BV, and member of the Supervisory Boards of Hypotheekfonds voor Overheidspersoneel BV, BNG Gebiedsontwikkeling BV, both of which are BNG Bank subsidiaries.
-He is also a Supervisory Board member of RDW.
+In connection with his position at BNG Bank, Mr. Reichardt is Chairman of the Supervisory Board of Data B. Mailservice BV, a Supervisory Board member of BOEI BV, a member of the Supervisory Affairs Committee of the Dutch Banking Association (NVB) and a Supervisory Board member of the BNG Bank subsidiaries Hypotheekfonds voor Overheidspersoneel BV, BNG Gebiedsontwikkeling BV and BNG Vermogensbeheer BV.
+He is also a Supervisory Board member and Chairman of the Audit Committee of RDW and a member of the National Renovation Platform.